IwoG8703/chromeosroot/README.md

 ## 🚀 What You’ll Need

 🛠️ **Checklist:**
-- A Chromium OS beast (FydeOS, Brunch – not your grandma’s OS)
+- A Chromium OS beast (FydeOS, Brunch, Stock ChromeOS (NOT FLEX!) – not your grandma’s OS)
 - Developer Mode: ON (no excuses)
 - Terminal skills: minimal, but bold
 - GitHub account: because downloading random kernels from strangers is a hobby now